biohacker0/basicGIT/README.md

 6. **Switching Between Branches (`checkout`):** Users can switch to a different branch using the `checkout` command.
 The `HEAD` file is updated to reference the selected branch.

-7. **Merging Branches (`merge`):** Merging changes from one branch into another is accomplished with the `merge` command.
-Currently, this command simply displays a message indicating that changes have been merged.

 ## Instructions to Use
 1. Clone the repository to your local machine using `git clone` or by downloading the ZIP file.